Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Introduction

 One of the paths followed to increase the transport of jets in crossflow is introducing a pulsation.
 In the work by \citet{vermeulen1992mixing} acoustically-excited jets were injected into a hot crossflow.
 It was observed that the jet excitation increased the size of the mixing area, penetration, and overall mixing while reducing the required downstream displacement to obtain a certain mixing rate.
 Similarly, \citet{johari1999penetration} studied the mixing properties of fully-modulated (valve-actuated) turbulent jets in crossflow.
 It was found that both the frequency and duty cycle of the actuation influences the mixing properties, demonstrating that a short injection time provides a higher improvement of mixing and dilution compared to long injection times which resemble more closely steady jets. \citet{eroglu2001structure} focused on the induced alterations on the vortical structures by the jet pulsation, finding that jets excited by square waves generate distinct vortex rings with up to $70\%$ increase in penetration in comparison to steadily-blowing jets (from now on referred to as ``steady jets'' for brevity).
-This result motivated \citet{MCLOSKEY2002} to quantify the dynamics of actuation and to develop a control loop for the optimization of jet penetration and spread through.
-All the above-mentioned contributions coincide that, by pulsating the jet flow, it is possible to find ideal actions that amplify or optimize a certain characteristic aspect of the flow \citep{shapiro2006optimization}.
-The objective function for optimization, however, is not found to be universal and presents great differences due to the dependency on the pulsating conditions, which are found to be apparatus dependant \citep{MCLOSKEY2002}.
+This result motivated \citet{MCLOSKEY2002} to quantify the dynamics of actuation and to develop a control loop for the optimisation of jet penetration and spread through. \citet{Johari2006scaling} investigated the flow structures induced by pulsed JICF, describing the formation of hairpin vortices, vortex rings with or without trailing columns or turbulent puffs depending on the stroke ratio.
+Recently, \citet{Steinfurth2021pulsedjet} investigated the inclined, slot and pulsed JICF with a rich discussion on the flow topology.
+They concluded that the flow tends to attach to the wall, forming half-ring vortices that considerably enhance momentum transfer.
+Most of the above-mentioned contributions agreed that, by pulsating the jet flow, it is possible to find ideal actions that amplify or optimise a certain characteristic aspect of the flow \citep{shapiro2006optimization}.
+The objective function for optimisation, however, is not found to be universal and presents great differences due to the dependency on the pulsating conditions, which are found to be apparatus-dependant \citep{MCLOSKEY2002}.
+The interested reader is referred to the extensive review article by \citet{karagozian2010transverse} covering the jet in crossflow and its control.